caraya/personal-blog/content/blog/machine-learning-image-enhancement.md

 The catch?
 The neural network is hallucinating details based on its training from example images.
 It's not reconstructing your photo exactly as it would have been if it was HD.
 That's only possible in Hollywood — but using deep learning as "Creative AI" works and it is just as cool!
 Here's how you can get started...

 Rather than install all the requirements from scratch I'll use a Docker image to run the experiment.
-There instructions for installing Docker in [Mac](https://www.docker.com/docker-mac) and [Windows](https://www.docker.com/docker-windows).
+There are instructions for installing Docker in [Mac](https://www.docker.com/docker-mac) and [Windows](https://www.docker.com/docker-windows).
 The rest of this post will assume you have installed Docker and it's running on your system.

 The latest version of Docker for Windows requires Microsoft Windows 10 Professional or Enterprise 64-bit.